Mohamed-Ayaan358/Personal-Website/data/blog/web-review(fampay).md

   1.  ### <ins>PostgreSQL</ins> ->

-          Considering the fact that transactional data along with profile data is highly relational by nature, you would rightly assume that they would utilise a RDBMS database.
+          Considering the fact that transactional data along with profile data is highly relational by nature, you would rightly assume that they would utilize a RDBMS database.

           PostgreSQL is well maintained and is the next step from using basic MySQL.
-It also has very `good connection support` to services which would utilise it.
+It also has very `good connection support` to services which would utilize it.

           <Image alt="ocean" src="/static/images/postgres.png" width={500} height={300} />